Travel Guide to Askja by Icerental4x4

 Going hiking at Víti is not a long hike from the parking lot.
 It will take around 45 minutes each way.
 It is a fairly simple hike as it is mostly flat.
 The landscape while taking this hike is truly breathtaking, it has been used for training for Apollo programs back in the day.
 At some periods of the year, you might even find some snow while hiking at Víti.
 It is important to take good care while hiking and take into consideration the weather conditions.
 It is important to wear proper clothes while you are travelling in Iceland.

-While hiking towards Lake Öskjuvatn you will see the amazing views that are simply out of this world.
+While hiking toward Lake Öskjuvatn you will see amazing views that are simply out of this world.
 On a good day, you can even see Dyngjufjöll mountains reflect on the lake.
 If you talk to the rangers before going on these hikes about the weather you can even dip into Lake Víti as the geothermal crater lake is around 25 degrees and can be fun to swim a little in.
 If you plan on going into the lake, it is important to take good care while hiking down to it as the trail can be tricky and steep.

 Camping in Askja

 When you are travelling to Askja, you can make it a day trip which will include some long drives and beautiful landscapes.
 You can also camp in a few places while driving to Askja.
-But if you want to camp you will either need a tent and equipment, or you can rent a 4x4 camping cars.
+But if you want to camp you will either need a tent and equipment, or you can rent 4x4 camping cars.

-The camping area Dreki is found in the end of route F88 where it is possible to camp while you are exploring the wonderers of Askja.
+The camping area Dreki is found at the end of route F88 where it is possible to camp while you are exploring the wonderers of Askja.
 Dreki Hut is located at the mouth of the Drekagil gorge east of the Dyngjufjöll mountain.
 It can be reached by driving F905/F910 from Route 1.
 There are huts where you can sleep inside, it has sleeping space for 60 persons.
 It also has a sanitary house with 4 WC and one with wheelchair access.
 There are also shower facilities during the summertime by the huts.

 We have a wide range of 4x4 Rooftop Tent cars that are perfect for going to Askja where you will get the full camping experience.
 We also have a big variety of camping equipment for rent such as a Kitchen Box, Camping Table & Chairs, Wifi and much more.